samipiercy/MDEF/docs/term2/10-BillionSeconds.md

 ### Reflection

 In the seminar Design for the Next Billion Seconds, we questioned what futures we wanted to remember one billion seconds from now.
 Some key takeaways that I had from the seminar was reframing what futures are, and how to look at it as a plural meaning of futures, rather than a singular future that we are all trying to get to.
-That we should view futures as a way for invention and imagination, rather than just prevention.
+Futures can be viewed as a way for invention and imagination, rather than just prevention.
+We also learned about degrowth as a way to use less of the world's resoures and energies to put the interest of the planet over wealth and profits.

 We also learned about reframing design as a verb rather than a noun, that design is a practice that helps one make choices.
 These choices we are designing for are to create change systematically and not just solution-based.
 A quote that was shared with us by Eduardo Galeano said “I don't believe in charity.
 I believe in solidarity.
 Charity is so vertical.
 It goes from the top to the bottom.
 Solidarity is horizontal.
 It respects the other person.
 I have a lot to learn from other people.”
 This quote was meaningful to me because traditionally design is seen as a solution-based, top down approach where it can feel disconnected from who you are designing for.
 It is important to not see design as a sort of ‘charity’ that is just improving things around us, but rather that we are designing in solidarity with the world around us.